icebert04/icebert04.github.io/_posts/2018-5-4-environmental-fee.md

 Not bad Lian.
 I hope you continue your good deeds that will bring back your tourist back in the fold.
 I also heard that neighboring towns like Calatagan and Nasugbu are also implementing such rules and ordinance to safeguard and preserve their beloved town.

 I hope this Environmental Fee is just the beginning for us to protect what is ours.
 We don't want to live in a world where we always stay guard to Protect the Environment.
-I want to Creat a World where the Environment doesn't need any more Protecting.
+I want to Create a World where the Environment doesn't need any more Protecting.